mhofherr/TaskPaperManager/README.md

 * @repeat(): repeating task; a special group of tasks which will be instantiated as new tasks after a certain interval (see details below)
 * @home: only used in @repeat tasks; will instantiate the new task in the *home* section
 * @work: only used in @repeat tasks; will instantiate the new task in the *work* section
+* @note: show that the task has notes added (additional lines); necessary since TaskPaper does not show notes when filtering for tags

 Any other tags are supported insofar, as they are not touched by TPM.

+## Validity of tags
+TPM performs some base checks regarding the validity of tags.
+The rules are:

+* tasks in 'work' and 'home': at least require '@prio' and 'start'
+* tasks in 'Repeat': at least require '@prio', '@start', '@repeat' and either '@work' or '@home'

 ## Repeating tasks
 Tasks which will be instantiated at regular intervals are marked with the tag "@repeat()".
 The value within the parentheses of the @repeat-tag determine the interval.
 The first value is a number, the second determines the unit (where "d"=day, "w"=week and "m"=month).
 So, **@repeat(2w)** will instantiate a new task with the same name every 2 weeks, starting from the @start-date.
 The original @repeat-task will stay in place, only a new @start-date will be set.